Israeli-occupied territories: Golan Heights

 Syria wants the return of the Golan Heights, while Israel has maintained a policy of "land for peace" based on Resolution 242.
 The first high-level public talks aimed at a resolution of the Syria–Israel conflict were held at and after the multilateral Madrid Conference of 1991.
-Throughout the 1990s several Israeli governments negotiated with Syria's president Hafez Al-Assad.
+Throughout the 1990s several Israeli governments negotiated with Syria's president Hafez al-Assad.
 While serious progress was made, they were unsuccessful.

 In 2004, there were 34 settlements in the Golan Heights, populated by around 18,000 people.
 Today, an estimated 20,000 Israeli settlers and 20,000 Syrians live in the territory.
 All inhabitants are entitled to Israeli citizenship, which would entitle them to an Israeli driver's license and enable them to travel freely in Israel.
 The non-Jewish residents, who are mostly Druze, have nearly all declined to take Israeli citizenship.

 In the Golan Heights there is another area occupied by Israel, namely the Shebaa farms.
 Syria and Lebanon have claimed that the farms belong to Lebanon and in 2007 a UN cartographer came to the conclusion that the Shebaa farms do actually belong to Lebanon (contrary to the belief held by Israel).
 UN then said that Israel should relinquish the control of this area.

+During the invasion of Syria after the fall of the Assad regime in December 2024, Israel took control of the United Nations Disengagement Observer Force (UNDOF) buffer area, a move that violated the 1974 disengagement agreement with Syria.

+On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Quneitra, Daraa and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
+Israeli Defense Minister Israel Katz said that Israeli forces would remain in southern Syria "for an indefinite period of time to protect our communities and thwart any threat."

+On 25 February 2025, Syria condemned Israel's occupation of Syrian lands and demanded Israel's withdrawal.

 Palestinian territories

 Background

 Both of these territories were part of Mandate Palestine, and both have populations consisting primarily of Palestinians Arabs, including significant numbers of refugees who fled or were expelled from Israel and territory Israel controlled after the 1948 Arab–Israeli War.
 Today, Palestinians make up around half of Jordan's population.

 Jordan occupied the West Bank, including East Jerusalem, from 1948 to 1967, annexing it in 1950 and granting Jordanian citizenship to the residents in 1954 (the annexation claims and citizenship grants were rescinded in 1988 when Jordan acknowledged the Palestine Liberation Organization (PLO) as the sole representative of the Palestinian people).
 Egypt administered the Gaza Strip from 1948 to 1967 but did not annex it or make Gazans Egyptian citizens.
+Until 1959, it was de-jure part of the All-Palestine Protectorate, an Egyptian client state.
+It was then administered as part of the United Arab Republic.